TomislavPavkovic/outlier-detection/README.md

 Segmentation in medicine refers to the process of identifying and delineating specific structures or regions of interest within medical images, such as CT scans, MRI images, or X-rays.
 It involves the precise outlining or labeling of anatomical structures, tumors, organs, or tissues to separate them from the background or other structures.
 Medical image segmentation is crucial for accurate diagnosis, treatment planning, and quantitative analysis in various medical applications.

-For efficient biomarker selection automated segmentation of large epidemiological cohorts is essential since it’s difficult to manually verify a huge number of scans.
+For efficient biomarker selection, automated segmentation of large epidemiological cohorts is essential, since it’s difficult to manually verify a huge number of scans.

-To solve this problem as a part of the interdisciplinary project I tried to enhance the automated segmentation process through the utilization of Neural Implicit Representation techniques to learn the shape prior.
+To solve this problem, the goal of the project was to enhance the automated segmentation process through the utilization of Neural Implicit Representation techniques to learn the shape prior.

 ## Dataset

 The dataset used for this project consists of the TotalSegmentator project’s ground truth and its predictions, and the German national cohort’s predicted Abdomen segmentation.
 The dataset contains CT scans of human body, where each scan contains a few organ segmentations.
-All segmentations are 3d shapes with voxel size of 1.5 mm in all dimensions.
+All segmentations are 3D shapes with voxel size of 1.5 mm in all dimensions.
+It consists of 4739 CT scans.

 The biggest challenges with the dataset were: inconsistent organ labeling in datasets, inconsistent organ selection in scans, varying organ size and complexity, incomplete organs and bad segmentations.

-It consists of 4739 CT scans.
-In order to solve the inconsistent organ selection in the scans, and since it’s easier and more accurate to work with each organ independently the model was trained on individual organs chosen based on size, complexity and tissue type.
+In order to solve the inconsistent organ selection in the scans, and since it’s easier and more accurate to work with each organ independently, the model was trained on individual organs chosen based on size, complexity and tissue type.

 There are pretrained models available for right kindey, liver, pancreas and right hip [here](https://drive.google.com/drive/folders/1G4yvbw-ClqmgoQ3VOxddSx0gK_nTQLlo?usp=sharing).

 ## Solution

 To solve the outlier detection problem in this project, shape priors were used to incorporate prior knowledge about typical shapes of organs or structures.
-Shape reconstruction was used to obtain the ideal object shape.
+Shape reconstruction is used to obtain the ideal object shape.
 After the reconstruction, chosen metrics are calculated to compare the input and the reconstruction and determine the outliers based on the metrics score.
 This way it is possible to locate the defect by visually comparing the input and the reconstruction.

 In order to reconstruct the ideal organ shape, Neural Implicit Representation model was used.
 Software for automatic analysis of CT scans compares the segmentation and the reconstruction using metrics like Dice score, Hausdorff distance, Average Surface Distance or Maximal Distance and setting a threshold for the outliers.